AbderrahimZil/Experimental-Design/Desirability Function - Plotting/README.md

 ## Multiple Responses

 In the paper linked bellow, the Desirability Function is developed to optimize multiple respnses simultaneously.
-The iseda behind the proposed method is that a solution to the optimization broblem is rejected if one of the optimized features is outside a desirable interval.
+The idea behind the proposed method is that a solution to the optimization broblem is rejected if one of the optimized features is outside a desirable interval.
 Therefore the goal is to find operating settings that garantee compliance with the criteria of the involved responses.

 <div align="center">